jiholland/network_upgrade/README.md

 Role Name
 =========

-Install compliant os and reload device.
+Install compliant os and reload device, check compliance or schedule the upgrade (see example).

 Requirements
 ------------